-This book was created to show the simplicity of Yoga positions along with the elegance of the naked human body.
+This book was created to show the simplicity of yoga positions along with the elegance of the naked human body.
 All the photos are set in some incredible Icelandic nature.
 We advertised in the local newspaper for models to take part in a photo project.
 We had hundreds of replies.
-Then we explained that they would be doing Yoga Naked outdoors in the cold.
+Then we explained that they would be doing yoga naked outdoors in the cold.
 About a dozen people got back.
-Interestingly, it was an even number of males and females.
+Interestingly, there were an even number of males and females.

-Being Naked is a symbol of purity and commitment and shows that you only need the space around you to practice yoga.
-I was really keen to have regular people with normal bodies rather than super slim bodies of super models.
+Being naked is a symbol of purity and commitment, and it shows that you only need the space around you to practice yoga.
+I was really keen to have regular people with normal bodies rather than super-slim bodies of super models.
 I appear twice in the book.
-Both times it was the rear view.
-It is fair to say the guys who were happy to be full frontal nude were rather gifted – even in the cold.
+Both times, it was the rear view.
+It is fair to say the guys who were happy to be full-frontal nude were rather gifted—even in the cold.

-Iceland was chosen to symbolise purity and raw nature, plus we all live there.
+Iceland was chosen to symbolize purity and raw nature, plus we all live there.
 The coldest shot was -7 degrees Celsius.
-Thanks fully we were sheltered from the wind.
+We were fully sheltered from the wind.
 I found that the naked body was fine for about 20 seconds in these conditions.
-W had a routine.
+We had a routine.
 I would set my camera up on a tripod with the composition and focus already set.
 Hanna would usually shoot hand-held and would be more flexible with composition.
-After a short practice of the poses, it was time to get Naked.
+After a short practice of the poses, it was time to get naked.
 We did everything within 20 seconds.
 I would take a range of exposures with slow and fast shutter speeds.
 Hanna would try a few compositions and a bit of Zoom.
-Sometimes my pics were not so hot, or Hannas were not so hot, but because we worked together, we always got a result from every session.
+Sometimes my pictures were not so hot, or Hanna’s were not so hot, but because we worked together, we always got a result from every session.